gwosc-tutorial/introduction_gwosc_data/README.md

 ## How to run the notebooks?

 There are several possibilities to run the notebooks.
-If you're not familiar with the notebook interface, take some time to read [the tutorials](https://jupyter.org/try-jupyter/notebooks/?path=notebooks/Intro.ipynb) (on the page that opens click on "Start now" in the lower right corner).
+If you're not familiar with the notebook interface, take some time to read [this introduction](https://jupyter.org/try-jupyter/notebooks/?path=notebooks/Intro.ipynb) (on the page that opens click on "Start now" in the lower right corner).

 ### Option 1 (easy): run on Binder